Working Together Our Values Case Studies Blog Team Connect With Us

 A short list of why we love working with Dan:

-• he can jump into data and diligently make sense of it
+• they can jump into data and diligently make sense of it

-• he has easy energy that resists freak outs
+• they has easy energy that resists freak outs

-• he's the kind of person that mothers tell their children to be like (true)
+• they’re the kind of person that mothers tell their children to be like (true)

-• he uses design to make complex ideas simple without losing the nuance
+• they uses design to make complex ideas simple without losing the nuance

 Dan is a double MassArt graduate: a BA in Communications Design and an MA in Arts Education.“